 The city of Havana has been a muse, a protagonist and also a cliché in many Cuban films over the years.
 This time we are looking at Havana in diverse and interesting ways.
 Which movie do you like best and why did Havana became the muse of Cuban cinema?

 Sometimes, sadly, Havana is a cliché viewed from the same angle or the same position, linking it to the commercial image of a marginal city or of a single colour.
-But those of us who live there know that Havana is much more polychromatic than the stereotypes that once filled it.
+But those of us who live there know that Havana is much more polychromatic than the stereotypes that have been presented.
 In this short list we will give you a tribute to the city from the cinema, and with diverse eyes as regards aesthetics and themes.
 It is not a canon, it is an emotional list, nostalgic for those films that have brought us to Havana from the big screen.
 Tell us what are the feature films that use the city as a space that has touched you the most.